 Through everything, Jewel never lost the dream to write and when the Lord called her in 2005 to "put pen to paper" regarding her walk with him, she answered by penning her intimate journey with God in the form of a book.
 The Skin I’m In – An Intimate Journey With God is the first in a series of books Jewel has published.

 Jewel has received numerous certificates over the years as a guest lecturer for colleges and universities.
 Her awards include nods from the late Mayor Tom Bradley, Michael Woo as well as Maxine Waters in Los Angeles, for her successful fashion design business and youth outreach programs.
-Jewel was spotlighted in ‘Book Writing Magazine’ and also a guest on ‘The Write Stuff’ radio talk show.
+Jewel was spotlighted in ‘Book Writing Magazine’ and also a guest on ‘The Write Stuff’ and 'In The Room At Noon' radio talk shows.
 Jewel has received a five star review from ‘Readers Favorite’ for The Skin I’m In.

 Writing "The Skin I'm In" was one of the most difficult tasks I have ever set out to do.
 Delving back through my past and reliving experiences I would have much preferred to stay as a lost memory.
 To fully express exactly what I was going through when being raped, or being beaten by the men in my life was not easy.